lvcabral/brs-engine/README.md

 ## Usage

+If just want to try the emulator, not downloading or installing anything you can access the demo website at: https://lvcabral.com/brs

-This repo provides a sample web appplication with a set of JavaScript libraries, download the `zip` file from the [latest release](https://github.com/lvcabral/brs-emu/releases) and unzip to a folder.
-Althought the emulator is a client application it cannot run as pure HTML page, as some browser functionalities have security restrictions, so you will need a simple web server to start the application.
-If your have [Python](https://www.python.org/) installed, just run the commands below on the `app` folder.
+As mentioned above, this repo provides a sample web appplication, to use it, download the `zip` file from the [latest release](https://github.com/lvcabral/brs-emu/releases) and unzip to a folder.
+Althought the emulator is a client application it cannot run as pure HTML page, as some browser functionalities have security restrictions, so you will need a simple web server to use the emulator.
+For that you can use `Apache` or `IIS` but there is a simpler option if your have [Python](https://www.python.org/) installed.
+If that's the case, just run the commands below on the `app` folder.
 As a shortcut you can also use two available batch files named `server.sh` and `server.bat` on the same folder.

 * Linux
     ```
     $ python -m SimpleHTTPServer 8888
+    or
+    $ sh ./server.sh
     ```

 * Windows
     ```
     c:\github\brs-emu\app> python -m http.server 8888
+    or
+    c:\github\brs-emu\app> ./server.bat
     ```

 With the webserver running you can now open your Chromium based browser at the page `http://localhost:8888/index.html`